On graded presentations of Hecke algebras and their generalizations: Type F

-where the leftmost green/black strand shown is the $r$th from the left, and the red strand shown is the $j$th from the left. \end{theorem} \begin{proof} This is easily worked out by comparing the completed polynomial representation of $\tilde{T}^\bla$ given in \cite[\ref{m-action}]{Webmerged} for and that for $\tilde{\EuScript{F}}^\vartheta (\pq,\PQ_\bullet)$.
-Since all generators and relations involve at most one red line, we can assume that $\ell=1$, and use the representation of Proposition \ref{tilde-poly} for the Hecke side.
+where the leftmost green/black strand shown is the $r$th from the left, and the red strand shown is the $j$th from the left. \end{theorem} \begin{proof} Since all generators and relations involve at most one red line, we can assume that $\ell=1$, and use the representation of Proposition \ref{tilde-poly} for the Hecke side.
 That diagrams with only green strands have actions that match is just Theorem \ref{O-isomorphism}.
 Thus, we only need to check the crossing of green and red strands is intertwined with a crossing of red and black strands.
 Since we have only one red strand, we have that $\prod_{\vartheta_s=o_k}(u_re^{y_r}-\PQ_s)=p_{\PQ_\bullet}(u_re^{y_r})$.
-Thus, comparing the representation of Proposition \ref{tilde-poly} with the obvious $\K[h,\Bz]$-deformation of the action in \cite[\ref{m-action}]{Webmerged} yields the result. \end{proof}
+Thus, comparing the representation of Proposition \ref{tilde-poly} with the obvious $\K[h,\Bz]$-deformation of the action in \cite[Lem.
+4.12]{Webmerged} yields the result. \end{proof}